qnritumoni/Crypto-Sentiment-Pulse-Bitcoin-Fear-Greed-Analysis/README.md

 The expected outcomes of this project include:

--- Clear understanding of how sentiment values correlate with Bitcoin price movement
+- Clear understanding of how sentiment values correlate with Bitcoin price movement

--- Identification of market behavior during Extreme Fear vs. Extreme Greed periods
+- Identification of market behavior during Extreme Fear vs. Extreme Greed periods

--- Ability to visually track sentiment cycles and how they align with large price swings
+- Ability to visually track sentiment cycles and how they align with large price swings

--- Establishment of a complete cloud-based data architecture suitable for scaling
+- Establishment of a complete cloud-based data architecture suitable for scaling

 ## Insights

--- Price vs. Sentiment: BTC closing prices are generally lower during periods of “Extreme Fear” and higher during “Greed” phases.
+- Price vs. Sentiment: BTC closing prices are generally lower during periods of “Extreme Fear” and higher during “Greed” phases.
--- Frequency of Sentiment: Extreme Fear occurs less often than Fear or Greed, but its impact on BTC price movement is significant.
+- Frequency of Sentiment: Extreme Fear occurs less often than Fear or Greed, but its impact on BTC price movement is significant.
--- Volume Patterns: BTC trading volume spikes during both Extreme Fear and Extreme Greed, indicating heightened market activity during emotional extremes.
+- Volume Patterns: BTC trading volume spikes during both Extreme Fear and Extreme Greed, indicating heightened market activity during emotional extremes.
--- Short-term Trends: Following Extreme Fear days, BTC often shows a short-term rebound in price within 3–5 days.
+- Short-term Trends: Following Extreme Fear days, BTC often shows a short-term rebound in price within 3–5 days.
---Long-term Trends: Sustained Greed phases often precede a market correction, suggesting that high positive sentiment can signal overbought conditions.
+-Long-term Trends: Sustained Greed phases often precede a market correction, suggesting that high positive sentiment can signal overbought conditions.

 ##  The “Ah-Ha” Things

--- The project’s major discoveries or “ah-ha moments” include:
+- The project’s major discoveries or “ah-ha moments” include:

--- Strong alignment between sentiment and price
+- Strong alignment between sentiment and price

--- Extreme Fear is often a buying signal because BTC prices tend to rebound shortly after.
+- Extreme Fear is often a buying signal because BTC prices tend to rebound shortly after.

--- Monitoring the Fear & Greed Index can help anticipate short-term price movements better than relying on price alone.
+- Monitoring the Fear & Greed Index can help anticipate short-term price movements better than relying on price alone.

--- Trading volumes spike during emotional extremes, showing that market participants act more impulsively when fear or greed dominates.
+- Trading volumes spike during emotional extremes, showing that market participants act more impulsively when fear or greed dominates.

--- Sustained Greed periods can warn of overbought conditions, suggesting the need for caution or profit-taking strategies.
+- Sustained Greed periods can warn of overbought conditions, suggesting the need for caution or profit-taking strategies.

--- The full Azure pipeline illustrates how enterprise systems manage, process, and analyze large datasets efficiently
+- The full Azure pipeline illustrates how enterprise systems manage, process, and analyze large datasets efficiently

 These insights reveal that sentiment is more than just a numerical scale—it reflects emotional phases that heavily influence market behavior.